 Raising a puppy is a very special commitment.

-- Be over 18 years old with a full driver’s licence and a car.
+- Be over 18 years old with a full driver’s licence and car.

 - Have adequate strength and physical fitness to handle a dog that will grow to be in excess of 30 kg.

-- Accommodate the puppy’s training and socialisation into their daily routine, including regular training sessions at different locations around Adelaide during business hours.
+- Accommodate the puppy’s training and socialisation into their daily routine, including regular training sessions at different locations around Adelaide and Yorke Peninsula during business hours.